Maxenss/TodoListServerCore/README.md

-# TodoListServerCore
+# Todo List API

-API for TODO Application
+- This solution is an API for Todo List Application

 # How to Start

-Necessary tools:
+Necessary tools and frameworks:
- - Visual Studio 2015+/Visuas Studio Code
+ - Visual Studio 2015+/Visuas Studio Code.
- - ASP.NET Core 2.0

- # How to Start
+ - .NET Framework Core.
+ - MSSQL Server.

- How to connect to your database
+ # How to connect to your database

+  - If you need to use a non-local database, you must change the connection string DefaultConnection in the appsettigs.json file.

+# Solution structure

+ - Project ToDoListServerCore contains API Server.
+ - Project ToDoListServerCoreTests contains Unit and Integration Tests.

+ # How to get solution

+ - Write in Git Bash: 'https://github.com/Maxenss/TodoListServerCore'